 - Better: Stephanie contacted you on FriendApp; see the message now.

 Ten words aren't much, but they're plenty if you're careful about the message.
 Try to include the who, what and why with a soft or hard call to click.
 You have to make the person care enough to click or tap to find out more.

 Finally, customize your message notifications in any way possible.
 This is not a one-size-fits-all technology.
 A push notification pops up on a mobile device a lot like a text from a friend might.
 And even though it's not a text, personalization can help the consumer see it in the same light, making it something to look forward to, look at right away or respond to in a proactive manner.

 Make a Push Marketing Strategy That Works for You

 Finding an automated way to gather audience data, parse it, and create and send personalized messages across channels is crucial for a successful push strategy.
-PowerInbox's push monetization features let you score even more value and revenue from push marketing.
+Jeeng's push monetization features let you score even more value and revenue from push marketing.

 Reliable ad placement in push notifications all but guarantees monetization, and our smart automated approach lets advertisers target specific users with less work.
-Whether you're a publisher looking to increase the ROI on connections or an advertiser in search of more opportunities to get placed in front of the right audiences, PowerInbox can help you with your push marketing strategy.
+Whether you're a publisher looking to increase the ROI on connections or an advertiser in search of more opportunities to get placed in front of the right audiences, Jeeng can help you with your push marketing strategy.

-Contact PowerInbox today for more information on intelligent, automated ad approaches that drive up revenue without alienating your audience.
+Contact Jeeng today for more information on intelligent, automated ad approaches that drive up revenue without alienating your audience.
 You can also download our eBook to learn more about push notifications and how they drive new revenue for publishers.